epfl-ada/ada-2023-project-onsecalme123/README.md

 #### Box Office Revenue

 In this section, we want to analyse the box office revenues average per event, as this is an indicator of how many people went to watch a movie and thereby an indicator of the impact of its content.
-The significance of the differences between events were evaluated by plotting 95% Confidance Intervals.
+The significance of the differences between events were evaluated by plotting ```95% Confidance Intervals```.

 #### Rating

 In this section, we want to compare the different rating score averages of movies corresponding to different events.
 As a first step, we had to decide which dataset to use for the rating scores.
 We had two options: the ```IMDb Dataset``` and the ```Reviews Dataset```.
 To decide this, we analysed the number of NaN's contained in both, and picked the one with less NaN's (the ```IMDb Dataset```).
-The significance of the differences between events were evaluated by plotting 95% Confidance Intervals.
+The significance of the differences between events were evaluated by plotting ```95% Confidance Intervals```.

 #### Number of Rating Votes

 In this section, we want to compare the different rating vote counts (how many people voted) of movies corresponding to different events.
-The significance of the differences between events were evaluated by plotting 95% Confidance Intervals.
+The significance of the differences between events were evaluated by plotting ```95% Confidance Intervals```.

 #### Popularity

 In this section, we want to compare the different poularities of movies corresponding to different events.
-The significance of the differences between events were evaluated by plotting 95% Confidance Intervals.
+The significance of the differences between events were evaluated by plotting ```95% Confidance Intervals```.

 ### Review Sentiment Analysis